galenhew/pyspark_worker/README.md

 #### 2. Configure your Environment
 - Add environment keys: value pairs
   - key names
     - username
     - password
     - hadoop1
     - hadoop2
-- for cdsw, you can add these in the project's advanced settings as shown in the images below
+- for your workspace, you can add these in the project's advanced settings as shown in the images below
   - ![env keys] (assets/env_keys.png)
   - install requirements in terminal or jupyter
 ```
 %cd pyspark_worker
 ```